airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 below it.
 For example, the factorial of 4 is 4 times the factorial of 3.
 The factorial of 3 is 3 times the factorial of 2.
 2 is 2 times the
 factorial of 1.
 The factorial of 1 is 1.
-This type of definition is called a recursiverecursive definition.
-That means, the definition of the factorial functionfunctions includes the factorial function itself.
+This type of definition is called a recursive definition.
+That means, the definition of the factorial function includes the factorial function itself.
-However, since all functions need to end, a recursive definition must include a *base casebase case*.
+However, since all functions need to end, a recursive definition must include a *base case*.
 The base case is the point where recursion will stop.
 Without a base case, the function would go on forever calling itself until it eventually ran out of stack space.
 In the case of the factorial, the base case is the number 1.
 When we hit